jdc-cunningham/cbp-turbotax-csv-parser/devlog.md

 04/06
 Alright today is the day, really need to get this done/move on.

+2:46 PM
+Slow progress had to backtrack from what I had designed, went another direction.

+3:03 PM
+I'm failing, feel tired

+Lucky for me the balances all start at 0 in 2021 since I wasn't using CBP till then.

 04/05
 I'm going to go build the client-based visual version.